rebuy-de/aws-nuke/README.md

 ### Using custom AWS endpoint

-It is possible to configure aws-nuke to against non default AWS endpoints.
+It is possible to configure aws-nuke to run against non-default AWS endpoints.
 It could be used for integration testing pointing to a local endpoint such as an S3 appliance or a Stratoscale cluster for example.

-To configure aws-nuke to use custom endpoint, add the configuration directives as shown in the following example:
+To configure aws-nuke to use custom endpoints, add the configuration directives as shown in the following example:

 ```yaml
 regions: